-Since the invention of the Atomic Force Microscope (AFM) in 1986, science has become increasingly reliant on this imaging instruments that allow spatial and time resolution like nothing that came before.
-Thousands of scientific papers are published each year in which AFMs are used to characterize materials, drugs and more.
-Thanks to AFM, researchers are now closing in on the tiny particles that characterize misfolding diseases like Alzheimer’s, Parkinson’s, and Huntington’s diseases, diabetes and tuberculosis.
+Since the invention of the Atomic Force Microscope (AFM) in 1986, science has become increasingly reliant on these imaging instruments that allow spatial and time resolution like nothing that came before.
+Thousands of scientific papers are published each year in which AFMs are used to characterize materials, drugs, and more.
+Thanks to AFM, researchers are now closing in on the tiny particles that characterize misfolding diseases like Alzheimer’s, Parkinson’s, and Huntington’s disease, as well asdiabetes and tuberculosis.
 Nobel prizes have been won on the back of these instruments.

 It would take a whole book to praise the achievements and progress enabled by these microscopes.
 But there’s always room for better, smarter, faster; and one company called Integrated Circuit Scanning Probe Microscopes (ICSPI Corp) says it can make an AFM that’s small, easy to use, and costs about 10x less than many high-end AFMs.

 This drastic scale down, which has been in the works for the last decade, was made possible thanks to a 1x1mm silicon chip called the nGauge AFM chip.
-On this tiny chip, the researchers were able to stack a 3-axis MEMS scanner, a sharp tip, and a sensor to measure tip-sample interactions — all in mind bogglingly small volume.
+On this tiny chip, the researchers were able to stack a 3-axis MEMS scanner, a sharp tip, and a sensor to measure tip-sample interactions — all in a mind-bogglingly small volume.

 “We succeeded in integrating all of the scanners, sensors, and the tip (essentially the entire AFM) onto a single 1x1mm chip.
 This eliminates the need for the bulky and expensive piezoelectric scanner stages and laser sensing systems used in conventional AFMs.
 The AFM chips are fabricated using CMOS technology, the same advanced technology that gives us processors, RAM, and virtually all microelectronics these days.
 CMOS manufacturing is vastly scalable and allows batch fabrication which drives down costs.
 An additional processing step is performed on the CMOS chips to “release” the micro-scale mechanical structures.
 These microstructures, called MEMS, are known to have extremely high resolution and sensitivity, making them perfectly suited for Atomic Force Microscopy,” Duncan Strathearn, one of the nGauge co-founders, told ZME Science.

 A traditional AFM machine is very bulky, being around the size of a desk, and costs $100,000 onwards.
-ICSPI Corp, which is an Univesity of Waterloo spinoff, heavily innovated and managed to create a microscope that costs 10 times less, with little compromise in quality compared to high-end AFMs.
+ICSPI Corp, which is a Univesity of Waterloo spinoff, heavily innovated and managed to create a microscope that costs much less, with little compromise in quality compared to high-end AFMs.
 Moreover, the technology works better in some applications which require the imaging of nanoscale objects smaller than the wavelengths of light.

 “While single-chip AFMs cannot currently achieve the sub-angstrom resolutions of today’s best AFMs,their performance is on par with mid-range systems.
 In fact they are actually superior to traditional AFMs in many ways.
 Their small size leads to improved vibration immunity, lower drift, and higher scan speeds.
 The compact form-factor can lead to new applications by easily enabling integration into standard equipment like probe stations, electron microscopes, or assembly lines.
 For the first time it’s also possible to place the AFM on the sample instead of the other way around.
 The complete integration also makes it straightforward to operate as there are no laser to align, and the tips are easy to exchange since the whole AFM chip is disposable.
 The fact that the chip is disposable means that it’s simple to stay up to date with the latest advances, as improved AFM chip designs will be released periodically,” Strathearn said.